Do Ladybugs Bite? Causes, Symptoms, and Prevention

 Symptoms of Ladybug Bites

-If you think you are bitten by a ladybug, here are the symptoms to look for:
+If you think you have been bitten by a ladybug, here are the symptoms to look for:

 Ladybug